Novel by R.M. Dolin

 Chapter 8: Tu versus Vous – Kyle challenges Isabelle to define her relationship with Henry.
 He talks about his current relationship with Nadia and his uncertainty about how things stand.
 He describes the bizarre way Nadia hides him from her world and why he tolerates it.
 Isabelle accuses Henry of being a shit who’s way too involved in his Ex’s life.

-Chapter 10: Cognitive Dissonance – Kyle revels how he ended up on their park bench; he talks about his second wife Olivia but before he can finish her story, Isabelle hijacks the conversation to talk about the time she lures her stalker-Ex into a trap to blackmail him into leaving her alone.
+Chapter 10: Cognitive Dissonance – Kyle reveals how he ended up on their park bench; he talks about his second wife Olivia but before he can finish her story, Isabelle hijacks the conversation to talk about the time she lures her stalker-Ex into a trap to blackmail him into leaving her alone.

-Chapter 11: Last Look at Love – Kyle painfully finishes his Olivia-story detailing the tragic way things end and why it is he never talks about her.
+Chapter 11: Last Look at Love – Kyle painfully finishes his Olivia story detailing the tragic way things end and why it is he never talks about her.
 Caution – this story contains descriptions of depression and suicide.

 Chapter 13: A Dream That Dies – Kyle reveals the real reason he’s been relegated to his park bench, detailing why he’s being scapegoated by Machiavellian bureaucrats at FDA.
 Isabelle relates Kyle’s story to similar troubles her dad experienced while she was in high school.